11 January 2018

-Dr Banerjee graduated in Calcutta, India, in 1992 and came to UK for higher training.
-Within two years he successfully cleared his professional exams and started his specialty training in the Cambridge rotation.
-During his training years, he did his research for an MD on hormonal effects of weight loss and exercise.
+I graduated in Calcutta, India in 1992 and came to UK for higher training.
+Within two years I successfully cleared his professional exams and started my specialty training in the Cambridge rotation.
+During my training years, I did my research for an MD on hormonal effects of weight loss and exercise.
+I started my Consultant job at the Luton & Dunstable Hospital in November 2002.
+Between 2008-2009, I went to India to work within the health services in India.

-Dr Banerjee has continued to develop the endocrine service at his NHS hospital.
-He has also been active in setting up a Diabetes Foot Care and Adolescent Endocrine service.
-His clinical work is of a very high standard and he is loved and respected by patients and colleagues.
-He has presented locally and nationally in meetings and is active in research aspects of endocrinology.
+Currently I am heavily involved in junior doctor training, working towards preparing the ‘doctors of the future’ and examining for the Final MB and for MRCP exams.
+I have continued to develop the endocrine service at his NHS hospital, being active in setting up a Diabetes Foot Care and Adolescent Endocrine service.
+I have presented locally and nationally in meetings and am active in research aspects of endocrinology.

-Dr Banerjee provides a specialist opinion on all endocrine problems.
-He finds it rewarding to be able to help patients with non-specific symptoms, unexplained tiredness, uncontrolled hypertension, and electrolyte imbalances – areas that are not commonly dealt with.
-His liaison work with dietetics helps him to treat weight disorders and diabetes.
+Although I provide a specialist opinion on all endocrine problems, I find it rewarding to be able to help patients with non-specific symptoms, unexplained tiredness, uncontrolled hypertension, and electrolyte imbalances – areas that are not commonly dealt with.
+My liaison work with dietetics helps me to treat weight disorders and diabetes.